golemparts/rppal/README.md

 ### [I2C](https://docs.golemparts.com/rppal/latest/i2c)

 The Broadcom Serial Controller (BSC) peripheral controls a proprietary bus compliant with the I2C bus/interface.
-RPPAL communicates with the BSC using the `i2cdev` device interface.
+RPPAL communicates with the BSC using the `i2cdev` character device.

 #### Features